-Our 2016 Committee has eight members.
+Our 2018 Committee has ten members.

-Tim has lived in Woodend since 2005 and works full time as a Senior Accountant at local accounting firm Langley McKimmie.
-Tim is our new treasurer this year and brings with extensive experience in the treasury role of a not-for0profit organisation, as he is also the current treasurer of the Trentham District FootballClub.
-Tim enjoys working with the community and is looking forward to his new role at Woodend Neighbourhood House to help it grow and develop.
-He is looking forward to working with the other committee members and staff at the House.
+Tim White (Treasurer) Tim has lived in Woodend since 2005 and works part-time as a Senior Accountant at Reeves Taxation Accounting Group Gisborne.
+Prior to that he worked for local accounting firm Langley McKimmie for 12.5 years.
+Tim has been our treasurer since 2016 year and brings with his extensive experience in the treasury role of a not-for profit organisation, as he is also the current treasurer of the Trentham District FootballClub.
+Tim enjoys working with the community and is looking forward to continuing his role at Woodend Neighbourhood House to help it grow and develop with the committee and wonderful staff at the House.

 Donna Seary has lived in Woodend since 2011 and plunged feet first into community groups when she arrived, bringing her wealth of experience in the Scouts and Guides movement to the town.
 Donna started volunteering with the Neighbourhood House about the same time and in 2014 became a committee member for the House.

 Hubert Weisrock was busily involved in organising youth groups, camps and bike tours in his homeland of Germany.
 His 25 years as technical officer on all types of mercantile and passenger ships took him many times around the world.
 In September 1991, while still workingfull time on ships, he and his wife Anna started to build a mud brick house in Woodend.
 After his retirement in 2002 he wandered into the Neighbourhood House, where his passion for photography, gardening, walking and cycling, and DIY was soon put to good use.